-Navajo silversmith, Mark Chee (b. early 1900s-1981), was well known for using heavy silver, beautiful turquoise and adorning them with traditional stampwork.
+Navajo silversmith, Mark Chee (1914-1981), was well known for using heavy silver, beautiful turquoise and adorning them with traditional stampwork.
 Using only a saw, torch, mallet, and stamp he would create, manipulate and mold his pieces.
 His hallmark of a bird with his name in the body is stamped in his jewelry.

 Born in a sheep camp on a Navajo reservation in the Four Corners area near Lukachukai, Arizona, Chee moved to Sante Fe after attending Fort Defiance boarding school from the age of 10 to the 11th grade.
 Chee quickly progressed from polishing silver for $5 a week at Julius Gans’ shop in Sante Fe, to becoming a benchsmith for Frank Patania’s Thunderbird Shop and Al Packard’s Shop in Santa Fe.